 Very, very specific.
 Almost everybody on this planet wants to be “spiritual”, but almost nobody on this planet like this degree of finger-pointing.

-If there is no Christ-like godliness in your closest and most common relationships, then there cannot be true spirituality in the rest of you.
-A moving song on Sunday is not true spirituality – faithfulness in marriage, however, might speak volumes of the character of a Christian.
-A perfect outline of Colossians is not true spirituality – but consistent godliness in parenting affirms that Christ is at work in a man and his children.
-A Bible-debate about Israel and the End Times is not true spirituality either – but a cheerful and diligent attitude at work speaks volumes about your loyalty to Jesus Christ.
+If there is no Christ-like godliness in your closest and most common daily relationships, then there cannot be true spirituality in the rest of you.
+A moving song on Sunday is not necessarily true spirituality—faithfulness in marriage, however, might speak volumes of the character of a Christian.
+A perfect understanding of the doctrine of justification is not necessarily true spirituality—but consistent godliness in parenting affirms that Christ is at work in a man and his children.
+A Bible-debate about Israel and the End Times is not true necessarily spirituality either—but a cheerful and diligent attitude at work speaks volumes about your loyalty to Jesus Christ.

 Your closest family and work relationships are not the starting point of godliness, but your closest family and work relationships are the ultimate testing ground for how true the spirituality you claim really is.